cptmacp/SanFrancisco_Fonts/README.md

  - [x] iOS 13 emoji's
  - [x] fix utf11 glyphs for pie
  - [x] try to rename all fonts (properties) for simplicity
+ - [x] Completely fix indentation with new SF fonts
- - [ ] Completely fix indentation with new SF fonts
+ - [x] Completely fix indentation with new SF fonts
+ - [ ] Rework OS/2 Metrice of SF  for android 10 compatibility
  - [ ] Visit here again to see the easter egg after installing fonts 😉 ==>  